TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/DirectoryFilenames.rst

    Because of the flexibility of the :ref:`supported file names <supported-filenames-and-formats>`, a README.rst may actually be the documentation start page.
-This is the case, if no other supported file (such as :file:`Documentation/Index.rst` exists).
+This is the case, if no other supported file with higher priority (such as :file:`Documentation/Index.rst`) exists.
 Do not do this for official documentation, stick to the conventions.
 You are however free to do this for your **extension documentation.**

 .. _contributing-rst: